andy-joy-25/Automated-Speech-Therapy/README.md

 # Automated-Speech-Therapy

+Course Project for the course PHN-314: Microprocessors and Peripheral Devices at IIT Roorkee

 An ingenious and cost effective model for automated speech therapy with the 8085 microprocessor as its backbone

 View my video [here](https://www.youtube.com/watch?v=MREFOnZrxYo)